Skip to main content

 Marnix de Sainte Aldegonde Castle, locally known as Kasteel Marnix van Sint-Aldegonde or simply Bornem Castle, lies next to the town of Bornem, in the province of Antwerp in the Flemish region in Belgium.

-At present Marnix de Sainte Aldegonde Castle is still privately owned and inhabited.
-A small part of the castle is now used as a museum and can be visited for a fee on a couple of days per year.
+Currently, the castle remains privately owned and inhabited.
+A small part of it operates as a museum and is open to visitors for a fee on select days each year.
 Photography inside the castle is prohibited.
-A lovely castle.
+A beautiful castle.

 Gallery